LorenzoTa/step-by-step-tutorial-on-perl-module-creation-with-tests-and-git/tutorial/tutorial-english.md

 <h4>step 7) looking toward quality</h4>

 Until now we discussed the very minimum you have to do to be polite with other people, making your module.
 There is much more you can do to have a quality distribution.
 Look at wonderful checklist proposed by <a href="https://metacpan.org/pod/Release::Checklist">Release::Checklist</a> being part of the official perl toolchain workgroup.
+Just an example: install <a href="https://metacpan.org/pod/Module::CPANTS::Analyse">Module::CPANTS::Analyse</a> and its frontend <a href="https://metacpan.org/pod/App::CPANTS::Lint">App::CPANTS::Lint</a> to check the overall quality, well Kwalitee, of your distribution.

 <a id="dayeight"></a>